openintegrationhub/openintegrationhub.github.io/docs/4 - ForDevelopers/ActionsAndTriggers.md

 Actions and Triggers are the two primary types of functions offered by components.
 As a general guideline, Triggers are responsible for fetching and receiving data from external sources, whereas Actions receive data from other components and then act upon that data in some fashion, such as by modifying it or transferring it to an external destination.
 Most simple integrations have a component executing a trigger at the beginning, fetching data from one place, and a component executing an action at the end, posting that data elsewhere.

 Note that this distinction is only a convention to more easily understand a component's capabilities.
-On the software level, both actions and triggers are treated the same.
+Both actions and triggers can contain largely arbitrary code, and are treated the same on a software level.

 ## Triggers